ncatlab/nlab-content/pages/1/1/1/0/111/content.md

 *  Each introduces its own system of notation, both of which are useful in other parts of category theory, so one should know them.

-*  One definition generalises quite nicely to the notion of [[internal category]], while the other generalises quite nicely to the notion of [[enriched category]]; these are both important concepts.
+*  One definition generalises quite nicely to the notion of an [[internal category]], while the other generalises quite nicely to the notion of an [[enriched category]]; these are both important concepts.

 *  When examining alternative foundations, sometimes one definition or the other may be more appropriate; in any case, one will want to examine the question of their equivalence.